2i2c-org/team-compass/organization/plan.md

 - **A consultative service that is subsidizing the membership service.** We perform grant- and SOW-based work that subsidizes the cost of our membership service.
 This is risky if this work is not aligned with our membership service needs.

 :::{note}
-We are in the middle of finalizing new financial systems that will sharpen these financial predictions, so put error bars of a few months on everything here.
+We are in the middle of finalizing new financial systems that will sharpen these financial predictions, so **dont' try to get these numbers to add up exactly**, and **put error bars of a few months on everything here**.
 :::

-- **Revenue** `$172K/month` revenue.
+- **Revenue** `~$172K/month` revenue.
   - Small contracts (2%), Medium contracts (11%), Large contracts (48%), MAUs (8%), Fundraising and gifts (32%)
-- **Costs:** `$180K/month` burn
+- **Costs:** `~$180K/month` burn
   - Almost all personnel and FSP fees.
 - **2026 outlook:** Provided 2i2c maintains the current customer base, we are set up to operate at nearly break-even through 2026.
 - **Future outlook:**
   - Our largest philanthropy gift (Navigation Fund) runs out Dec 31, 2026.
   - Creates a `-$66K/month` gap in 2027.
   - To extend into 2027 with the current cost structure, we must establish monthly cash-flow of `$66K/month` (`$700K annual`) in revenue in 2027.
+Here's a rough breakdown we imagine:
+    - Sell `+$300K` in Memberships during 2026 so that the resulting revenue continues to flow during 2027.
+Sales made early in 2026 provide some buffer revenue for 2027.
+    - Get `+$500K` in development commitments from members, either acting as individuals or in syndicates (joint ventures), to pay for Projects (SOWs) with work carried out in late 2026 and 2027.

 We have **enough runway with current contracts to last us the year, but a $700K annual gap starting in 2027**.